 If travel is being charged to a federally sponsored project, it is required that a U.S. carrier be used (Fly America Act).
 Any exceptions to the Fly America Act should be discussed with the Sponsored Programs Office prior to the purchase of the airline ticket.

 Liability coverage is available to employees traveling internationally on University business.
 This coverage does not include the costs of medication or health care, which should be covered separately by a health care plan or temporary additional insurance.
 The coverage is limited to general liability, which provides coverage for personal injury and/or property damage to others, auto liability, workers’ compensation (if eligible), and some medical assistance coverage that is not available through Blue Cross/Blue Shield.
 This coverage includes accidental death and dismemberment, emergency medical evacuation, emergency family travel assistance, and repatriation of remains.

-For coverage to apply, an International Travel Request form must be on file with the Office of Risk Management, 316 Lakeshore Center, prior to departure.
-If the form is not received prior to traveling, this coverage may not apply.
+For coverage to apply, a Concur Travel Request must be completed and approved prior to departure.
+If the approval is not received prior to traveling, this coverage may not apply.